-The ocean is rough, unpredictable and without compromises and I can feel how my grip around the railing is getting tighter while I am lower my head towards the neck.
+The ocean is rough, unpredictable and without compromises and I can feel how my grip on the railing is getting tighter while I lower my head towards the neck.
 My nose is pointing to the clouded sky, unconscious like if I would like to see, taste, touch, smell and listen to it at the same time.
 The wings of my nose are as wide as the ocean which surrounds me and the boat vanishes with my thoughts.
 And then….one distinct loud shout which stroke me like a harpoon: WHALE SHARK

-There is no doubt that attraction like this have quite a drawback and it is up to one’s discretion to judge it.
+There is no doubt that attraction like this has quite a drawback and it is up to one’s discretion to judge it.
 I went there every morning around 6 am for five days in a row, trying to get an objective overview so I can show two sides of the same coin.
 I also did some interviews but my presence was not really tolerated.
 Wonder why ?!!

-The ownership of the organisation splits into two parts, one is the government which holds (takes) 40 % and the other 60 % belong to a local association.
-Meanwhile almost everybody in Oslob depends, in one way or another, on this attraction, except the whale sharks themselves.
+The ownership of the organization splits into two parts, one is the government which holds (takes) 40 % and the other 60 % belong to a local association.
+Meanwhile, almost everybody in Oslob depends, in one way or another, on this attraction, except the whale sharks themselves.
 So it is no surprise that the local fishermen, after skimming the plankton for almost ten years now, are slowly running out of feed.
 It is generally misunderstood that whale sharks just feed on plankton and krill, oh no… they also like sardines and other chunks of fish.
 Seeing whale shark is always incredible and it lays in our nature to be amazed.
-So for me it was besides the amazement a shocking experience but have a look for yourself.
+So for me it was beside the amazement a shocking experience but have a look for yourself.

-Yes… the systems at the Philippines islands are chaotic but somehow everything works by the end of the day and the base for all that is the general mind-set, the tranquillity of the Philippines people.
+Yes… the systems at the Philippines islands are chaotic but somehow everything works by the end of the day and the base for all that is the general mindset, the tranquillity of the Philippines people.
 What makes the Philippines really attractive is that most of the 7000 islands are still uninhabited.